wildthinkslaboratory/blog-kit/_pages/calculus/rectangle/rectangle3.md

 # :::: clue
 # --outlinebox
 ##### Car Ride
-Here is a graph showing the speed of a car.
-The car begins from a stationary position and gradually increases it's speed.
+Here is a graph showing the velocity of a car.
+The car begins from a stationary position and gradually increases it's velocity.
 How far has the car traveled after 4 seconds?
 # --outlinebox
 # ::::

 # :::: notes
 # --partialborder note
 What should the dimensions of this rectangle be?
 The time interval is 4 seconds, but what is the rate?
-It may help to figure out the average speed that the car travels during that time period.
+It may help to figure out the average velocity that the car travels during that time period.
 # --partialborder
 # ::::